scriptcs/scriptcs-samples/nancy/README.md

+$ scriptcs and Nancy

 Demo of the [Nancy](http://nancyfx.org) framework running on [ScriptCS](https://github.com/scriptcs/scriptcs) - Awesome stuff!

-## Usage
+## Running the sample

+* Make sure scriptcs is [installed](https://github.com/scriptcs/scriptcs-samples/blob/master/README.md)
+* Install packages `scriptcs -install`
+* Run `scriptcs start.csx` (make sure you are running as admin)
-Make sure _ScriptCS.exe_ in in your path and then type `scriptcs start.csx` and browse `http://localhost:1234/` in order to have Nancy server you a view.
+* Browse to `http://localhost:1234/` in order to have Nancy server you a view.

 ## Note
 Nancy relies heavily on assembly scanning to compose the framework at runtime and to "light up" featured.
 Due to the fact that ScriptCS compiled into a _dynamic assembly_ and because you cannot use _GetExportedTypes_ on a _dynamic assembly_, you are required to provide a bit of customization in order for Nancy to function correctly.